Concept Tutorials

 Finger Touch Circuit

-The finger touch circuit is a straightforward project that introduces the concept of using a transistor as a switch.
-The setup involves connecting an NE222 transistor to an LED and a power source.
-You’ve configured the power source to deliver 10V using a DC-DC boost converter from a 5V adapter.
-A unique feature of this circuit is the two touch wires attached to the transistor’s base.
-When you touch these wires, your body completes the circuit, allowing a small current to flow into the transistor’s base, which activates the transistor and lights up the LED.
+The finger touch circuit is a simple way to see a transistor act as a switch.
+You wire an NE222 transistor to an LED and a power source, and you feed it 10V from a DC-DC boost converter running off a 5V adapter.
+The fun part is the two touch wires on the transistor’s base.
+Pinch both wires and your skin closes the gap.
+A tiny current sneaks into the base, the transistor turns on, and the LED lights up.

 Components